Automate

 Straight into Xero, QuickBooks, Sage, NetSuite, Salesforce, HubSpot, your bespoke ERP, or the spreadsheet we'll eventually replace.
 Whatever you already use.

 If a person on your team is typing it in today, we can probably automate it.
-The ones we get asked for most:
+These are common starting points.

 Supplier invoices